To go to the Interactive charts page, click > Interactive charts.

 - Backbone – Node name

-- Last Mile and Private Last Mile – Machine ID and Machine name
+- Private Last Mile – Machine ID and Machine name

 - Mobile – Location and Machine carrier

 Time – The date and time the step was executed.
 Click a value to open the waterfall chart.

 Screen Capture – To view detailed SCoE information for a specific test run, click for Screen Capture on Error, or for Screen Capture on Success, to open the Screen capture page.
 From the Interactive charts page, the SCoE viewer opens in a new browser tab; you must have popups enabled for the Synthetic Classic Portal page to open the SCoE viewer.

 Click X at the top right corner of the screen captures table to close it.